gitctrlx/JetYOLO/README.md

 - **Ease of Use**: Reduces project complexity, enabling quick startup and rapid development.
 Each component follows a modular design for further decoupling, allowing every tool and application to be independently utilized, meeting specific project requirements.
 - **Comprehensive Toolkit**: Includes all necessary tools for developing high-performance inference applications in edge computing, offering a suite from model export to modification, quantization, deployment, and optimization, ensuring a smooth development process and efficient model operation.
-- **High-Performance Inference**: We've also developed a high-efficiency inference framework, xtrt, based on [NVIDIA TensorRT](https://github.com/NVIDIA/TensorRT) and [CUDA](https://developer.nvidia.com/cuda-toolkit), integrated with [NVIDIA Polygraph](https://github.com/NVIDIA/TensorRT/tree/release/8.6/tools/Polygraphy), [ONNX GraphSurgeon](https://github.com/NVIDIA/TensorRT/tree/release/8.6/tools/onnx-graphsurgeon), and the [PPQ](https://github.com/openppl-public/ppq) quantization tool, among others.
+- **High-Performance Inference**: We've also developed a high-efficiency inference framework, **[xtrt](https://github.com/gitctrlx/xtrt)**, based on [NVIDIA TensorRT](https://github.com/NVIDIA/TensorRT) and [CUDA](https://developer.nvidia.com/cuda-toolkit), integrated with [NVIDIA Polygraph](https://github.com/NVIDIA/TensorRT/tree/release/8.6/tools/Polygraphy), [ONNX GraphSurgeon](https://github.com/NVIDIA/TensorRT/tree/release/8.6/tools/onnx-graphsurgeon), and the [PPQ](https://github.com/openppl-public/ppq) quantization tool, among others.
 This framework features comprehensive model modification, quantization, and performance analysis tools for easy and quick debugging and optimization.
 - **Practical Case Studies**: Provides multiple real-world examples demonstrating the framework's applicability and effectiveness, with minor adjustments needed to fit a wide range of application scenarios.

 Our goal is to make the development of streaming analytics applications more accessible to developers of all skill levels, fostering the creation of innovative solutions across various domains.